-When Vic Schaefer started assembling what he labels his "A" team, the first crucial piece of that squad was Johnnie Harris, who comes to Starkville as the program's associate head coach.
+When Vic Schaefer started assembling what he labels his “A” team, the first crucial piece of that squad was Johnnie Harris, who enters her second season in Starkville as the program’s associate head coach.

-During her tenure in College Station, Harris helped sign and mentor junior college All-Americans Danielle Adams and Tanisha Smith.
+During her tenure with the Aggies, Harris helped sign and mentor junior college All-Americans Danielle Adams and Tanisha Smith.
 Adams earned MVP of the 2011 Final Four before going on to be drafted 20th by the San Antonio Silver Stars of the WNBA.
-Adams was tabbed to the league's all-star game in her inaugural season.
+Adams was tabbed to the league’s all-star game in her inaugural season.

 With Harris’ guidance, Smith earned Big 12 Newcomer of the Year and conference all-tournament honors in 2009.
 The Seattle Storm selected Smith with the 22nd pick in the 2010 WNBA Draft.

 Harris’ recruiting ability was crucial in building the Aggies into an annual championship contender, as she helped Texas A&M in signing classes that have annually rated in the top 20 nationally.

 She helped the Aggies land the nation’s No. 2 class in her final season in College Station.
 That class included a pair of McDonald’s All-Americans in Jordan Jones and Courtney Williams.
 TAMU’s 2010 class, which included McDonald’s All-American and the nation’s top post player, Karla Gilbert, rated third nationally.
 The two years prior she helped notch the nation’s fifth- and sixth-rated classes.

 Harris played a key role in signing the major players in Texas A&M’s national championship team that claimed a school-best 33 victories.